|This is an unofficial version.

 (h) prescribing or adopting a course of studies in general and ocular pharmacology as it applies to the practice of optometry;

-8(3) The council may, for the purpose of enabling an optometrist who fails to meet the requirements of clause 12(2)(a) to qualify for an optometric drug licence, arrange to provide a course consistent with a course prescribed or adopted in a regulation made under clause 7(1)(h).
+The council may, for the purpose of enabling a registered member who fails to meet the requirements of clause 12(2)(a) to qualify for an optometric drug licence, arrange to provide a course consistent with a course prescribed or adopted in a regulation made under clause 7(1)(h).

 (a) the setting and holding of examinations for licensure, including those which may be established under a central examining board for the purpose of inter-jurisdictional standardization;